Skip to main content

 Effective July 1, 2024 – June 30, 2025

-The Office of the State Court Administrator (OSCA) has calcuated adjustments to the compensation limits for a wrongful conviction, as provided in ORS 30.657.
+The Office of the State Court Administrator (OSCA) has calculated adjustments to the compensation limits for a wrongful conviction, as provided in ORS 30.657.
 That statute allows a wrongfully convicted person to file a petition seeking compensation in the Marion County Circuit Court or in the circuit court for the county of conviction, and directs OSCA to adjust these compensation amounts annually according to the methodology described in the measure.
 The adjusted amounts are listed below:

 For petitions filed Compensation for Wrongful Conviction